Resorts Portugal Costa do Estoril

 Sintra Travel Guide

-The picturesque resort town of Sintra, 18 miles (29km) north-west of Lisbon, lies at the heart of one of Portugal's most appealing holiday regions, abounding with natural beauty, historical and cultural attractions and plenty of leisure opportunities.
-Sintra itself, characterised by lush greenery, bright splashes of flowers and elaborate 'wedding cake' palaces, was described as a 'glorious Eden' by classic poet Lord Byron.
+Sintra, a picturesque resort town just 18 miles (29 km) northwest of Lisbon, lies at the heart of one of Portugal's most enchanting holiday regions.
+The area is brimming with natural beauty, cultural and historical landmarks, and offers a wealth of leisure activities.
+Sintra itself is a vision of lush greenery, vibrant flowers and stunning 'wedding cake' palaces, earning its description as a 'glorious Eden' from the poet Lord Byron.

-Sintra is actually an amalgamation of three villages, sprawling down a steep granite hillside, so the layout is a little confusing for visitors on holiday.
-The huge Palacio Nacional, with its tall, conical chimneys serves as a landmark in the centre of Sintra, and makes a good starting point for walking tours of the key attractions of this fascinating fairy-tale town, captured by Christian Crusaders from the Moors in 1147.
+Made up of three villages sprawling down a steep granite hillside, Sintra's layout can be a bit tricky for first-time visitors.
+The striking Palacio Nacional, with its tall conical chimneys, stands as a central landmark and a great starting point for exploring the town's fairy-tale charm.
+This town, famously captured by Christian Crusaders from the Moors in 1147, is full of captivating sights.

 Shopping

-Shopping in Sintra becomes a tour of traditional Portuguese folk art and crafts.
-Do not expect a frenetic spending spree in glitzy modern malls.
-Sintra's shops are tucked away in narrow cobblestone streets, waiting to be ferreted out by those who appreciate fine holiday souvenirs, like hand-painted ceramics, lace, beaten copper and bronze, embroidered linen and jewellery.
+Shopping in Sintra becomes a tour of traditional Portuguese folk art and crafts, and visitors shouldn't expect a frenetic spending spree in glitzy modern malls.
+Rather, Sintra's shops are tucked away in narrow cobblestone streets, waiting to be ferreted out by those who appreciate fine holiday souvenirs, such as hand-painted ceramics, lace, beaten copper and bronze, embroidered linen and jewellery.
 Goods come from all over the country, including the Azores.
 Prices can be steep, but most merchants are open to a little bargaining.
-Best place to shop is the Praca da Republica and Sao Pedro Square.
+The best places to shop are the Praca da Republica and Sao Pedro Square.
 Those who are seeking modern designer clothing and houseware will have to travel out of town to the huge Cascais Shopping Centre, the area's largest shopping mall.

 Restaurants

-The best Sintra restaurants tend to keep their offerings local, often with international overtones.
-Some delicious specialities of the region to look out for are Negrais suckling pig, Merces pork, roast kid, bass and shellfish of all sorts.
-Then there are the pastries, particularly Sintra queijadas, which are like mini-cheesecakes, made to an age-old recipe.
+The best restaurants in Sintra tend to keep their offerings local, though often with international overtones.
+Some delicious specialities to look out for in the region are Negrais suckling pig, Merces pork, roast kid, bass and shellfish of all sorts.
+The pastries are also highly recommended, particularly Sintra queijadas, which are like mini-cheesecakes, made to an age-old recipe.
 Cream cakes and local jams complete the temptations, all of which should be accompanied by some excellent Portuguese wines.

 Nightlife